cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md

 $ ./release_pyderivationagent_to_pypi.sh -d x.x.xa
 ```

 Please follow the instructions presented in the console once the process has begun.
-If everything goes well, change the version number and commit changes following the same procedure as in the formal release, but no pull request is required.
+If everything goes well, change the version number and commit changes following the same procedure as in the stable version release, but no pull request is required.

 # Authors #